The MGA With An Attitude

 Pray a lot.
 Keep plenty of ale handy.
 Don't rush it.
 Be sure the radiator is out and bumper off before you start.
 It wouldn't hurt if the front valance panel was also removed, making the three bottom grille bolts easier access.
 Run the bolts into all of the threads before trying to install it.
 If any of the threads bind, chase the threads with a tap to run free before going on.
 Those little nagging problems you DON'T need when you're facing the real problems.

 Could be right.
-Last time I bought a new grill was in 1986.
+Last time I bought a new grille was in 1986.
 I'm not sure it was right then either, but it only took me a day or two to get it to fit (yikes).
 I think the newer ones might be "less correct".
-I have never seen a repro grill that fit like the original ones, so any one of them may be a challenge, maybe some just worse than others.
+I have never seen a repro grille that fit like the original ones, so any one of them may be a challenge, maybe some just worse than others.
 Not encouraging enough yet?

 When I restored my car I had to deal with a somewhat mangled nose.
-In particluar the grill opening at the top corner passenger side was smunched in, step bead flattened, and had a couple of cracks in the sheet metal running away from the opening.
+In particular the grille opening at the top corner passenger side was munched in, step bead flattened, and had a couple of cracks in the sheet metal running away from the opening.
 I welded the cracks first, then heated the metal and bumped it up from behind as best I could.
 There was an area about the size of one hand right around the corner of the opening that was located generally over the top of the inside steel body brace channel so I couldn't hammer it up from behind.
 In that area I filled it with body lead, which is almost a lost art, but easy enough to learn if you need it.
 The lead fill is about 1/8" thick in the heaviest places near the inside radius, thinner farther from the corner.

 Original grilles had brass surround shells, triple chrome plated, with stainless steel slat insert.
 Most repro units have steel shells, barely chrome plated.
 Some have cheap chrome right on the base steel and tend to rust and/or flake off in a year or two.
 Some have thin chrome over copper flash, which is a little more durable, but sometimes bleeds through to the surface with copper color stain.
-I think some of the newest ones now are triple plate on steel, copper flash for adhesion, nickle plate for thickness and durability (bare minimum I suppose), and thin chrome on top for appearance.
+I think some of the newest ones now are triple plate on steel, copper flash for adhesion, nickel plate for thickness and durability (bare minimum I suppose), and thin chrome on top for appearance.
 Still nothing like original quality, but better than in past years, nothing to write home about.

-To add insult to injury, a few years ago there was a batch of repro grills with molded plastic shells, absolute crap, thin and flimsy, flexible, wouldn't lay flat, and not close to the right perimiter shape either.
+To add insult to injury, a few years ago there was a batch of repro grilles with molded plastic shells, absolute crap, thin and flimsy, flexible, wouldn't lay flat, and not close to the right perimeter shape either.
 To the best of my knowledge they were always returned with complaints, and I do not know of even one which was kept and permanently installed (although there could still be one out there somewhere).

-First problem with a new grill is that it may not lay flat against the body.
+First problem with a new grille is that it may not lay flat against the body.
 As I understand it, they usually touch at top center and lay maybe 1/4" away from the body at the top corners.
-If you stand in front and press the top corners with the flats of your hands you may be able to bend it to match the coutour of the body.
+If you stand in front and press the top corners with the flats of your hands you may be able to bend it to match the contour of the body.
 This is not a permanent set, but more like a leaf spring which will go back to original state when you let go.
-So it can help of you sprout a couple extra arms and hands to hold it in place while you fiddle with the screws.
-To make this contortionist chore tougher, you need to tuck the thin edge of the piping behind the edge of the grill while you are pressing it into position, so maybe 5 or 6 hands would seem more appropriate.
+So it can help if you sprout a couple extra arms and hands to hold it in place while you fiddle with the screws.
+To make this contortionist chore tougher, you need to tuck the thin edge of the piping behind the edge of the grille while you are pressing it into position, so maybe 5 or 6 hands would seem more appropriate.

 I also seem to recall on mine the tabs that carry the captive nuts, three at top and three at bottom, were not formed in the proper plane.
 The bottom ones need to be horizontal to lay on top of the air pan ahead of the radiator.
-The top ones need to be angled back and downward to match the angle of the flange at the top of the grill opening.
+The top ones need to be angled back and downward to match the angle of the flange at the top of the grille opening.
 Life should be easier if you can get these six tabs to line up with the mounting holes in the body, taken one at a time first.
 When each can be made to reach the mounting hole, then you can get down to pressing on the corners of the grille to see if they might all line up at the same time.

 If you are attempting to fit the grille first without the piping, do not be too surprised if you chip the paint.
 If that happens, maybe you get lucky and the piping will ultimately cover the marks.
 Otherwise you may have a little paint touch up to do after the fact.

-Some comments I recall from a few years ago said the outside corners of the grill surround had too large a radius.
-This makes it leave a small latteral space between the piping and the step in the body shell at the top corners.
+Some comments I recall from a few years ago said the outside corners of the grille surround had too large a radius.
+This makes it leave a small lateral space between the piping and the step in the body shell at the top corners.
 With piping in place this may not look too bad (but not concours).
 The key to success here seems to be to press the shell firmly against the body when the bolts are tightened, so it stays there with no gap and holds the piping nicely in place (without falling out).

 This may a two 6-pack job, but it is one of the prime appearance items on the MGA, so have patience and do try to get it right.
 Keep the faith.
 Keep the faith.
 Keep the faith.